 This is a Democrat senator.

-The military to work with civilian agencies of government.
+The military to work with civilian agencies of government?

-Senator, it it isn't gonna happen.
+Senator, it isn't going to happen.

-Sad to say Mr. Obama hasn't the slightest clue what to do here.
+Sad to say, Mr. Obama hasn't the slightest clue what to do here.

 Don't forget, my friends, on this race business, it was I, El Rushbo, who warned all of you who called here prior to the election.

-But Rush, don't you think the election of Obama would be good because it'll end all this racist talk that you have a country will approve it is no longer racist because it's elected a black president.
+But, Rush, don't you think the election of Obama would be good because it'll end all this racist talk?

-The race hustlers, the race industry is excited about this possibility, I said, is any criticism of Obama will said to be racist.
+The race hustlers, the race industry is excited about this possibility, I said.

 Are race relations not more strained than ever now?